Temagami

-The Municipality of Temagami also includes the communities of Lake Temagami, Marten River, and Temagami North.
+In addition to the main population centre called Temagami, the municipality also includes the communities of Lake Temagami, Marten River, and Temagami North.

 History

 Anishnabai legends describe them migrating from the east coast of North America after a warning from prophets concerning the arrival of a danger from the east.
 The land was divided into familial hunting and trapping territories.

-Since the main east-west fur trade route bypassed Temagami to the south, settlement of this area by Europeans did not come until 1834.
+Since the main east–west fur trade route bypassed Temagami to the south, settlement of this area by Europeans did not come until 1834.
 That year the Hudson's Bay Company built a store on Temagami Island, which later relocated to Bear Island.
 The town itself was founded by Dan O'Connor, who in 1903 formed the O'Connor Steamboat and Hotel Company on the lake and established its first store on the future townsite.
 By 1906, he had built three hotels on Lake Temagami: Hotel Ronnoco, Temagami Inn, and Lady Evelyn Hotel and by 1910 the company operated ten steamships on the lake including the Belle of Temagami.

 Discoveries of gold, copper, nickel, and particularly silver in 1903, brought mining to nearby Cobalt and accelerated development of the region.
 Several mines opened in Temagami, including Big Dan Mine, Little Dan Mine, Barton Mine, Hermiston-McCauley Mine, Temagami-Lorrain Mine, Priest Mine, Beanland Mine, Sherman Mine, Kanichee Mine, Northland Pyrite Mine and Copperfields Mine, which once mined the richest copper ore in Canada.

 The Forest Reserves Act of 1898 established the 15,000 km2 Temagami Forest Reserve.
 Because of this reserve, the region was home to the last Old-growth forests in Ontario.
 Logging of the vast pine stands only began in the 1920s.
 Now just a few patches of old growth remain, including the White Bear Forest (12.42 km2) and the world's largest stand of old-growth red and white pine forest - the Obabika Old-Growth Forest or Wakimika Triangle Forest part of the Obabika River Waterway Provincial Park (25 km2).
 This has led to confrontation in recent years between loggers and environmentalists when new logging access roads are built or major logging operations are proposed.
 Access to many old-growth areas is provided on local hiking trails and canoe routes.